react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 It became clear that there was a need to be able to communicate and parse certain information about a react-native library via its `package.json`, which led to [a meeting](https://github.com/microsoft/rnx-kit/discussions/2125) between Meta, Microsoft and Expo to figure out a common solution.

-This RFC is the result of that meeting: a new section of the `package.json`, called `reactNativeMeta`, to contain certain metadata about a react-native project - it being either a library or an app.
+This RFC is the result of that meeting: a new section of the `package.json`, called `reactNativeMetadata`, to contain certain metadata about a react-native project - it being either a library or an app.

 There are a few areas that this section could express in a consistent manner; here's a list of the ones we could think of (in no particular order):